M2MCircuits/sbcremote/README.md

 ## Description

 This is an open-source mobile application which enables users to remotely manipulate the GPIO unit of a Raspberry Pi.
-The project builds on top of emerging technology such as the Maker Modem, Weaved, and WebIOPi to remotely control single-board computers.
-The mobile application will integrate WebIOPi to let users control their Raspberry Pis remotely.
-The GUI will contain a configuration screen that will allow the user to change I/O signals.
+The project builds on top of emerging technology such as the Maker Modem, Weaved, and WebIOPi to remotely control Raspberry Pis.
+The mobile application integrates WebIOPi to let users control their Raspberry Pis remotely.
+The GUI contains a configuration screen that will allow the user to change I/O signals.
 Additionally, the user will be notified when I/O signals change or some event occurs.

 ## Installation